Ghadeer52/Build-a-ML-Workflow-For-On-Amazon-SageMaker/README.md

 - **AWS Step Functions:** Orchestrates the entire workflow, chaining Lambda functions together in a logical order and handling retries and error handling.
 - **S3:** Stores the input images for classification and captures model inference data for monitoring.

+## Jupyter Notebook (`starter.ipynb`)

+In addition to the Lambda functions and Step Functions workflow, the project includes a Jupyter Notebook (`starter.ipynb`) that contains helper functions, test cases, and an implementation of the pipeline.
+The notebook helps in:

+- Testing the Lambda functions locally before deploying them to AWS.
+- Exploring SageMaker functionalities, such as deploying the model and capturing inferences.
+- Visualizing model performance and confidence over time using captured data.

+This notebook serves as a useful reference for exploring the SageMaker capabilities and testing your workflow before full deployment.

 ## Workflow Steps

 1. **Serialize Image Data:**